The following words and terms, in addition to the words and terms defined in

 "IPC" means an interjurisdictional practice certificate issued by ASPPB that grants temporary authority to practice in a compact state.

 "NASP" means the National Association of School Psychologists.

 "Practicum" means the pre-internship clinical experience that is part of a graduate educational program.

-"Professional psychology program" means an integrated program of doctoral study designed to train professional psychologists to deliver services in psychology.
+"Professional psychology program" means an integrated program of doctoral study in clinical or counseling psychology or a master's degree or higher program in school psychology designed to train professional psychologists to deliver services in psychology.

-"Regional accrediting agency" means one of the six regional accrediting agencies recognized by the United States Secretary of Education established to accredit senior institutions of higher education.
+"Regional accrediting agency" means one of the six regional accrediting agencies recognized by the U.S. Secretary of Education established to accredit senior institutions of higher education.

 "Residency" means a post-internship, post-terminal degree, supervised experience approved by the board.

 "Resident" means an individual who has received a doctoral degree in a clinical or counseling psychology program or a master's degree or higher in school psychology and is completing a board-approved residency.